-There’s a rumor going around that Minecraft is shutting down in 2022.
-Let’s set the record straight: Minecraft is not shutting down in 2022.
+There’s a rumor that is Minecraft shutting down in 2022 or 2023.
+Let’s set the record straight: Minecraft is not shutting down in 2022 even in 2023.
 The rumor started because of a miscommunication about the Java Edition of the game.
 Here’s what you need to know.

 The Rumor is Based on a Miscommunication About the Java Edition of the Game Minecraft is available on various platforms, including PC, Mac, iOS, Android, Xbox One, and Nintendo Switch.
 The Java Edition is the game’s original version and is only available on PC.
 In 2020, Microsoft announced it would no longer support the Java Edition after January 2021.